pjbiggs/Massey203311/Week11/Week11.md

 $ hisat2 -x human-GRCh38-22sub -1 UHR_Rep1.R1.fastq -2 UHR_Rep1.R2.fastq -S UHR_Rep1.hisat2.sam
 ```

+We are going to generate a lot of files here.
+Maybe it's worth thinking about a folder structure that works for you so you can manage your data once you have made it, and it is fresh in your mind.
+You never know, it might help for the portfolio (below).

+let's compare the differences in our results from the different mappers.

 ```bash
 # samtools is so versatile
 $ samtools flagstat UHR_Rep1.bwa.sam